GSA/digitalgov.gov/content/posts/2014-03-24-digitalgov-search-our-open-source-strategy.md

 ---
+url: /2014/03/24/digitalgov-search-our-open-source-strategy/
 date: 2014-03-24 10:00:42 -0400
-title: 'DigitalGov Search\: Our Open Source Strategy'
+title: 'DigitalGov Search: Our Open Source Strategy'
 summary: 'At DigitalGov Search, we keep an eye on on our what our government counterparts are up to, both in the U.S. and other countries.
 We recently came across&nbsp;Gov.UK&amp;#8217;s&nbsp;philosophy on and approach to&nbsp;coding in the open.
 It caught our attention and we realized we should also articulate our open source strategy.
 Use and Contribute to Open'
-authors: [ammie-farraj-feijoo]
+authors:
+  - ammie-farraj-feijoo
 categories:
   - API
   - Code